-- [The fund] will vote against proposals to make corporate political contributions. - [The fund] will vote for proposals to require companies to disclose the amounts of, rationale for, and recipients of any monetary political contributions and non-monetary contributions to individuals or organizations to influence public policy, as well as company policies and oversight mechanisms related to political activity, provided this can be done without undue expense and that the reports are not already easily available to shareholders.
+- [The fund] will vote for proposals to ban corporate political contributions and against proposals to make political contributions, including non-monetary contributions, unless the company can make a compelling case that the contribution is in its best interests. - [The fund] will vote for proposals to require companies to disclose the amounts of, rationale for, and recipients of any monetary political contributions and non-monetary contributions to individuals or organizations to influence public policy, as well as company policies and oversight mechanisms related to political activity, lobbying, and trade association lobbying, provided this can be done without undue expense and that the reports are not already easily available to shareholders.